A little about me

 It worried me that if I was feeling lost, sad and lonely with good support, how must others be feeling who have no ongoing support?

 So I made it my mission to pursue my new found passion.
 I studied, connected with like-minded mamas, starting sharing my own experiences on social media and even created a podcast to hear postpartum stories from other women.
 The response has been overwhelming.
 So many women are having the same tough experiences but the support just isn’t there.
 I want this to change.

-I live in the western suburbs of Melbourne with my husband and son and our pugalier Samson, who is more cat than dog (moody AF).
+I live in the beautiful suburb of Mount Duneed in Geelong with my husband and son and our pugalier Samson, who is more cat than dog (moody AF).
 I also have one angel baby.
 I love spending time with my family and watching my son discover the world.

 I love trashy reality TV, true crime documentaries, a million different podcasts and books (although I never have time to read anymore!)
 I enjoy the odd glass of wine and the very regular cup of coffee.
 I believe that seeing feathers on the footpath is a sign that my angels are watching over me.
 Same with butterflies, ladybugs and dragonflies.

 I began my career as a journalist interviewing musicians on an old landline phone with a tape deck connected to record on.
 I was 19, getting paid in free CDs and concert tickets.
 Being so young and inexperienced I really had no business interviewing the Foo Fighters (twice) but I did it anyways!

 Music has always stayed dear to my heart (my birth playlist was EPIC), I will never subscribe to just one genre.
 Give me pop, indie, folk, and gangster rap, I love it all.
 Although lately The Wiggles seem to be on heavy rotation on my Spotify.